|

 Instruction

-- Working With Others Instructor Guide - provides step-by-step
+- Working With Others Instructor Guide - provides

 - Working With Others Participant Coursebook - introduces